muammar/ml4chem/docs/source/hpc.rst

 pipeline withouth wasting time waiting for HPC resources in a crowded cluster facility.

-ML4Chem can run with:code:`LocalCluster` objects, for which the scripts have to contain the following::
+ML4Chem can run with :code:`LocalCluster` objects, for which the scripts have to contain the following::

    from dask.distributed import Client, LocalCluster